 Alone in the Dark (2005)

-Forgot being based on (at best) a middling horror game franchise: this movie is widely considered one of the worst movies ever put to film.
-Shoddily made by Uwe Boll again as director, this movie has plot holes you can drive a truck through, crappy special effects, and the most tenuous of connection to the video games.
+Forget being based on (at best) a middling horror game franchise: this movie is widely considered one of the worst movies ever put to film.
+Shoddily made by Uwe Boll again as director, this movie has plot holes you can drive a truck through, crappy special effects, and the most tenuous of a connection to the video games.
 One critic said Alone in the Dark was "so bad, it's postmodern."
 There's even a ten-minute opening back story scroll that's read aloud when the movie beings - riveting!

 Super Mario Bros (1993)